iptch/2024-fall-architectural-katas/README.md

           [ADR-007](/ADR/ADR-007-use-of-external-llms.md)
         - [ADR-025: AI test concept](/ADR/ADR-025-ai-test-concept.md)

-- **Analyze Hiring Disparities:** Utilize metrics and surveys to uncover disparities between selected candidates and those who were not hired.
+- **Analyze Hiring Disparities:** Utilize metrics and surveys to uncover disparities between selected job candidates and those who were not hired.
     - Our main contributions for this objective are design decisions such as:
         - [ADR-003](/ADR/ADR-003-batch-for-analytics.md)